Interacting-cluster spin liquids with robust flat bands evolving into higher-rank half-moon phases and topological Lifshitz transitions: Half moons

 In any case, for $\zeta>\zeta_c$, the energy minimum of the interacting-cluster Hamiltonian ($\Lambda_{ld}$) comes from the lowest excited dispersive band of the parent cluster Hamiltonian ($\lambda_{ld}$).
-Since the flat bands support an emergent Coulomb gauge theory, the lowest dispersive band supports a gapless form of the gauge-charge excitations of the Coulomb theory \cite{Mizoguchi_2018,Yan_2018}.
+Since the flat bands support an emergent Coulomb gauge theory, the lowest dispersive band supports a gapless form of the gauge-charge excitations of the Coulomb theory \cite{Mizoguchi_2018,Yan_2018}. \emph{From a real-space perspective}, the appearance of half-moon features therefore signals that these gauge charges are no longer merely thermal excitations but become an integral part of the ground-state manifold.
+For two-fold half moons, these gauge charges take the form of magnetic monopoles, corresponding to flux defects that locally violate the flux-conservation constraint imposed by \(\bm{\mathcal{C}}=0\).
+Note that for spins of dimension $n_s$, there are $n_s$ equivalent copies of such scalar gauge charges.
+In simple systems where the constrainer corresponds to the local cluster magnetization, combinations of the $n_s$ types of gauge charges can be interpreted as effective magnetic moments localized on individual clusters.
+For multifold half moons, the situation is more subtle.
+In this case, the emergent gauge field is no longer vectorial, and the corresponding gauge charges cannot be interpreted as simple magnetic dipoles.
+Nevertheless, they remain associated with local violations of a tensorial Gauss law, and thus correspond to higher-rank, spatially structured charge defects in real space.
+These objects represent generalized gauge charges whose correlations define the characteristic magnetic textures underlying multifold half-moon patterns.
 The type of flat-band engineering we have introduced via the cluster interaction $\eta$ thus stabilizes magnetic textures where gauge charges have become part of the ground state.
 At low temperature, fluctuations are restricted to perturbations close to the hypersurface manifold.
 But at intermediate temperatures, when the flat bands start to be populated, there is a temperature window where a dense phase of gauge charges co-exist with the vacuum of the flat bands.
+Although this regime may appear reminiscent of a conventional Coulomb phase, the cluster--cluster interaction introduces an additional dominant interaction between gauge charges.
+This interaction sets a characteristic length scale for their spatial organization, directly related to the inverse radius of the ground-state hypersurface.
+Because spins are shared between neighboring clusters, it is generally impossible to simultaneously maximize the norms of oppositely oriented neighboring constrainers.
+This geometric frustration leads to nontrivial charge arrangements in real space, where a maximally charged cluster is typically surrounded by oppositely charged clusters carrying smaller individual charges, as previously observed in Ref.~\cite{Mizoguchi_2018}.
 By varying the parameter $\eta$, one can include more or less of the dispersive band below the flat bands, i.e. qualitatively more or less gauge charges in the low-energy regime.

 For models where the thermal order-by-disorder selects a long-range magnetic order at very low temperatures, the ObD transition would correspond to the crystallization of these gauge charges \cite{brooks14a,Mizoguchi_2018}.